colinchcpp/colinchcpp.github.io/_posts/2023/09/27/2023-09-27-11-00-47-427153-c-for-the-absolute-beginner-by-mark-lee.md

 ## Conclusion

-With "C++ for the Absolute Beginner" by Mark Lee, you'll have all the resources you need to start your journey into the world of C++ programming.
+With "C++ for the Absolute Beginner by Mark Lee, you'll have all the resources you need to start your journey into the world of C++ programming.
 Take the first step towards becoming a proficient C++ programmer and unlock a wide range of career opportunities.

 Grab a copy of "C++ for the Absolute Beginner" today and embark on your coding adventure!